practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 end
 ```

-Using both classes in the same application is as easy, as long as you explicitly include the namespace when referring to each library's `Document` class.
+Using both classes in the same application is easy; you just need to explicitly
+include the namespace when referring to each library's `Document` class.

 ```ruby
 require "your_xml_lib"